ADMHipper20/Concert_Java/README.md

 And some extensions for Java Project, I would take a pack one even though I'm not using gradle cuz just a mid-programmer I am

+## **How to start:**
+1. mvn clean install (every dependencies that being added to pom.xml needs to do this everytime, clean means that deleting recent build and make new one)
+2. mvn clean package cargo:run (package to make .war extension for running the webApp 'cause we're using JSP, and cargo it's a dependency I don't know but its for running the localhost)
+3. also for DB MYSQL, please turn it on first before doing step 2 and make sure have same name for Database, otherwise it won't work
+4. have you install ngrok? well if not, then you can just proceed until step 3.
+'Cause you need to download it too and turn the ngrok with the below step at the end
+5. API keys I got is from Xendit, so I might be remove that for some reason.

 **Simulate Virtual Account (VA) Payment with CURL:**